thatmlopsguy/remote-pt/README.md

 company in the world.
 However, if you live in Portugal, working for companies abroad means becoming self-employed, which has several drawbacks:

-* Your employer can end your contract at any time
+* Your employer can end your contract at any time;
-* You need to do extra paperwork compared to a regular full-time job
+* You need to do extra paperwork compared to a regular full-time job;
-* There is no clear legal framework.
-Apparently it is not OK to be self-employed and work for a single Portuguese company.
-There seems to be no clear messaging from the government that doing the same for a foreign company is OK

-There is a significant amount of resources to find a remote job, but we have found none targeting people living in Portugal.
-As we believe that the number of companies allowing remote work in Portugal are limited, a list seems a good approach for those seeking a remote work; they can simply go through the list and look for open positions.
+There is a significant amount of resources to find a remote job, but none targeting people living in Portugal.
+The number of companies allowing remote work in Portugal are limited, a list seems a good approach for those seeking a remote work; they can simply go through the list and look for open positions.

 # Conditions

 ## Remote

-We will only list companies which allow working fully remotely (e.g. you can work from anywhere in Portugal and you do not have to set foot in an office if you don't want to).
+Only list companies which allow working fully remotely (e.g. you can work from anywhere in Portugal and you do not have to set foot in an office if you don't want to).
 Some occasional travelling for onboarding, team building or similar purposes is fine.
 Also the companies must also hire people using